 The longer you’ve had your eating disorder, the harder it is to change the way you think.
 This is not to say you can’t recover.
 It just means the hard business of changing what you do is only the beginning.
 Fixing broken thinking patterns is where the real work lies.
 If you can’t do that, you’ll fall back into old behaviours.
 It’s inevitable.

 You don’t notice how broken your thinking is when you’re in the grips of the disease.
 I started noticing it more once I had solid time in with my behavioural changes.
-Suddenly, the “fat” thoughts, judgments, and directives were glaring.
-Before, they were just background chatter, a soundtrack for the actions I was taking.
+Suddenly, the “fat” thoughts, judgments, and directives were in the spotlight.
+Before, they were just background chatter, a soundtrack for the actions I took.

-I developed my eating disorder at age eleven; I added throwing up to my repertoire at age nineteen and aside from brief respites that occurred while I was in treatment in my twenties, continued vomiting multiple times a day nearly every day until five years ago.
+I developed my eating disorder at age eleven; I added throwing up to my repertoire at age nineteen.
+Besides brief respites that occurred while I was in treatment, I continued vomiting multiple times a day nearly every day until five years ago.
 That’s twenty-five years of purging.
 I didn’t even abstain during pregnancy, much to my regret.

 The fallout from a prolonged eating disorder is perhaps something health practitioners don’t emphasize enough in the early days.
 I might have fought harder if I knew the consequences of soft bones, organ problems, and essential toothlessness were pretty much guaranteed.
 I might have fought harder if they told me the eating disorder was making my depression worse.
 Or, maybe not.
 My desire wasn’t qualified; it was thin at all costs.
 Still, late is better than never.
 At least that’s what I tell myself.